77: Minion: Impossible

 I want to talk to you all today about

-Like, that's not happening on that channel.
+long-term finance.
+Like, it's not happening on that channel.

+Yeah.
 And so you have these different, you know, what you come to expect.

+And when you're kind of all over the place, there is no, this is what I expect.
 And I think a lot of YouTubers and streamers from 10 years ago,

 they are the brand, right?

-Now the brand is like the thing you're doing.
+And now it's different.
+Now, the brand is like the thing you're doing.

 And it isn't necessarily about the person because the person doesn't necessarily matter anymore.

-Mostly, I assume, because of the TikTok culture of scrolling through, you see all the TikTok celebrities.
+Mostly, I assume, because of the TikTok culture of scrolling through, you see all the TikTok celebrities, and then when they go to an event, no one cares because no one cares, right?

-It's like a different beast entirely.
+And so it's like a different beast entirely.
+And I'm constantly mesmerized by it.

-I want to be able able to test and look at and work with and figure out the new world of the internet.
+And so I want, like, I want to be able to test and look at and work with and figure out the new world of the internet.

+But even then, I can't.
 Because like, I was talking with YouTube the other day about my own channel and the algorithms and like how to look for trends and stuff.

 And they were like, you really can't.

 Your channel's so old.
+All this information doesn't.

 Like, it's not, there is no real way to judge this information because we've done so many different things.

-you know, and it also, because I have 15 years of an audience that
+15 years of an audience that

+a lot of the people just don't even use it anymore.
 And so the algorithm doesn't know what to, it's a giant pain in the ass.

-And so they literally like the best way to determine something algorithmically and look at the way things work online is to start something completely new, focus just on one thing and see what happens.
+the way things work online is to start something completely new, focus just on one thing and see what happens.

 And I was like, oh, okay.

 I guess I'll start something completely new.
+Yeah, we'll be doing that.

+Thank you, though.
 I was about to ask, is that why?

 I mean, I know mentally the reason why sometimes people delete a bunch of their old content, but I was wondering if algorithmically there was a benefit to that as well.

-Like basically, telling the system like, ignore that.
+Like basically telling the system, like, ignore that.

-YouTubers like one of those guys I don't want to say rocket jump but you know like in that vein and they were like hey hey, if you don't watch our stuff anymore, unsubscribe.
+YouTubers, like one of those guys.
+I don't want to say rocket jump, but you know, like in that vein.

 We don't want you here anymore if you don't want to watch us.
+And the reason wasn't because they were like,

+you know, being dicks.
 The reason is they were kind of doing that.

 They were doing like the like, get out of here.
+Go.

 We don't like that kind of like pushing people away.
+Really, because algorithmically, if people aren't watching,

-they are hurting you.
+they're hurting you.

-look at what percentage of your subscribers actually watch you and make determinations based on that.
+So if I have a system is going to look at what percentage of your subscribers actually watch you and make determinations based on that.
+Yes.

 Yeah.